JaypircaTM (pirtobrutinib)

 Savings & Support

-This indication is approved under accelerated approval based on response rate.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial.
+These indications are approved under accelerated approval based on response rate.
+Continued approval for these indications may be contingent upon verification and description of clinical benefit in a confirmatory trial.

 Please see Prescribing Information and Patient Information